 - a.
 Setup: Optimal configuration of a proportional neutron counter involves a few important items: selecting the high voltage and gain such that the pulse height spectrum is within the dynamic range of the amplifier and is well-defined; selecting the lower and upper discriminators to maximize signal-to-noise by counting all available neutrons and eliminating electronic noise and gamma ray counts. - b.
 Diagnostics: Over time, the properties of the gas detector or electronics can change which can lead to degraded performance.
-Often device degradation or failure will be evident in the pulse height spectrum, sometimes even before it has become severe.
+Moisture ingress, extreme environments (cold, heat, vibration, etc) may affect the device operation.
+Device degradation or failure will be evident in the pulse height spectrum, often before the problem becomes severe.
 The ability to quickly and easily view the pulse height spectrum is a valuable diagnostic tool to ensure proper operation of the detector and electronics system.
-The diagnostic process can even by automated by software that monitors changes in the shape of the spectrum. - c.
+The diagnostic process can even by automated by software that monitors changes in the shape of the spectrum.
+Pulse Height spectrums can be logged internally on the NPM device for later retrieval and review. - c.
 Ease-of-use: Without direct access to the underlying pulse height spectrum, that is, without a multichannel analyzer, one must infer the configuration of the detector.
-The most common method is the so-called 'plateau method' in which the underlying pulse height spectrum is inferred by creating a graph of the detector count rate versus the high voltage value for a fixed gain setting.
-The plateau method can be time consuming especially for measuring low neutron fluxes and low count rate.
-Properly setting up and optimizing detector operation is more straight forward and easy with the MCA capability.
+The most common method is the so-called 'HV plateau' method in which the underlying pulse height spectrum is inferred by creating a graph of the detector count rate versus the high voltage value for fixed gain and lower discriminator settings.
+The plateau method can be very time consuming especially for measuring low neutron fluxes and low count rate.
+Properly setting up and optimizing detector operation is more straight forward and extremely easy with the MCA capability.
+Detector systems can be realiably and repeatably set up in a matter of minutes, with no radiation source.

-6.6.8 MCA: Differential Arrival Time Histogram:
+6.6.8 MCA: Differential Arrival Time Spectrum:

-The NPM can measure the time between successive neutron counts and record these times in a Differential Arrival Time histogram.
-The number of bins in this histogram is fixed at 1000 bins.
+The NPM can measure the time between successive neutron counts and record these times in a Differential Arrival Time Spectrum, or DT Histogram.
+The number of bins in this DT histogram is fixed at 2048 bins.
 When a neutron count is measured, a timer is initiated.
 This timer measures the time until the next neutron count.
 The measured time is digitized into a discrete histogram with 1000 bins.
 The timing resolution of these bins is configured by the user with the DtRes command and can have the values 1, 10, 100, and 1000 usec.
 The differential arrival time spectrum is used in neutron coincidence counting.
-Since 1000 histogram bins are used in the Differential Arrival Time histogram, the Differential Arrival Time Histogram spans differential arrival times of 1000 x the DtRes value. i.e. a DtRes of 10 usec will have DT bins ranging from 10 usec to 10,000,000 usec (10 msec), and seconds).
+Since 1000 histogram bins are used in the Differential Arrival Time histogram, the Differential Arrival Time Histogram spans differential arrival times of 1000 x the DtRes value. i.e. a DtRes of 10 usec will have DT bins ranging from 10 usec to 10,000,000 usec (10 seconds).
 Neutron pulses with Differential Arrival times > 1000 x DTRes will be accumulated in the highest Bin (i.e. Bin 999).
 The bins range from 0 to 999.